02 November 2023

 Understanding Prostheses

-A prosthesis, in its essence, is an artificial device designed to replace a missing body part.
+A prosthesis, in its essence, is an Artificial Device designed to replace a missing body part.
 It serves to restore function, improve mobility, and enhance the quality of life for individuals who have experienced limb loss or congenital limb deficiency.
 Prostheses can be applied to various parts of the body, including the limbs, hands, arms, feet, and legs.

 The Past: A Glimpse into History